 Cons: Does not hold many ropes, not great gate clearance.

-This is a very light carabiner (almost the lightest).
+This is a very light (almost the lightest).
 While it is small and compact, it has an I-beam design that makes it easy to handle.
 It is the perfect carabiner to load up on for multi-pitch climbing because it is so light.
 Only a few carabiners are lighter, and it's only by a few grams.

 There are no major dislikes other than that since it is a small carabiner, it doesn't have great gate clearance or hold much.
 It is also not good for belaying the second from the anchor.